PacktPublishing/Becoming-a-Rockstar-SRE/Appendix/sre-manifesto.md

 * SREs manage systems, services, and Infrastructure to learn how to `automate toil`.

+* SREs use `data science` and apply `statistical methods` to understand observability data.

 We welcome any one to use this **manifesto** at will as we made it public.
 We will review this **manifesto** and update it in this repository every year.

 `August 22, 2022`.